 - Percutaneous valve replacement

-- Percutaneous valve repair:
+- Percutaneous valve repair

 - Coronary thrombectomy

-Track 5: Paediatric Cardiology
+Track 5: Pediatric Cardiology

 Pediatric Cardiologists care for patients with congenital or acquired cardiac and cardiovascular abnormalities.
 The scope of pediatric cardiology practice is extensive.
 Pediatric Cardiologists evaluate and care for fetuses, neonates, infants, children, adolescents, young adults, and adults.